rbnjr/ffmpeg/README.md

 # ffmpeg

-A collection of ffmpeg commands for various tasks including streaming, image sequence processing, and converting obscure codecs.
+A collection of ffmpeg command samples for various tasks including streaming, image sequence processing, and converting obscure codecs.